alastair-duncan/SuperEZGraver/README.md

 [Solenoid](https://www.google.com/search?q=XRN-13%2F30TL+12vdc) Link to google search for XRN-13/30TL 12vdc solenoid.
 This is the tubular solenoid that I've used to power the  fabricated and 3d printed handpieces

+ (I did cut off the screw thread and the piston needs to be cut down.
+I also removed the label from the solenoid so that it's not so tight in the handpiece.
+Once you have cut off the screw thread from the solenoid and cleaned it up with a file this can be installed into the handpiece.
+Screw in the inner sleeve add the spring and the piston.
+Press the piston in so that it's hard up against the solenoid body, then offer up the QC toolholder.
+You should be able to take a measurement for how far it is protruding from the handpiece.
+The measurement needs to be for the part which can move inside the handpiece.
+Subtract 3mm from that measurement and that is how much you should remove from the end of the piston.
+What you are aiming for is, when the piston is fully depressed the QC toolholder protrudes no more than 3mm from the flat area of the handpiece.
+Taking off less is better than taking off too much; you can always cut off a bit more but it's much harder to add material back.
+2.5mm protruding is probably optimal with the piston fully depressed.)

 [Cable connectors](https://www.google.com/search?q=Breadboard+Jumper+Wires+Ribbon+Cables+Kit+for+arduino&oq=Breadboard+Jumper+Wires+Ribbon+Cables+Kit+for+arduino) Link to google search for cable connectors.
 For connection of the arduino to the other components.

 ### Other parts